pyeventsourcing/eventsourcing/README.md

 ## Synopsis

 Use the library's `Aggregate` base class and `event` decorator to define an event-sourced aggregate.
+Derive your aggregate classes from the `Aggregate` base class.
+Use the `@event` decorator to define aggregate event classes that will be triggered when command methods are called.

 ```python
 from eventsourcing.domain import Aggregate, event